Z. L. Sung Adventist Academy

 We accept Step Up for Students Corporate Tax Scholarships.
 We also accept McKay Scholarships for some exceptional students.
 No other grant or scholarship is available to students receiving the Step Up or McKay Scholarship.
 Please contact us for more information.

-Gainesville SDA church financially subsidizes our school.
+Gainesville SDA Church financially subsidizes our school.
 We offer a grant in the amount of 10% tuition for members of the Gainesville SDA Church.
+Divided over a 10-month period.

 A 10% discount will be offered to anyone who would like to pay the whole year’s tuition all at once at the beginning of the school year.
 A 5% discount will be offered to anyone who would like to pay a whole semester’s tuition in advance.
 This must be paid before the first day of school or the first day of the second semester.